Contact Us On: 01773 820415 or Enquire Online

 Tensile strength of polythene

-As a thermoplastic, temperature has an effect on the mechanical performance of polythene – which is why we covered that first.
-At room temperature, polythene has the following tensile properties:
+As a thermoplastic, the mechanical performance of polythene depends on the operating temperature, which is why we covered that first.
+With that in mind, the following tensile properties are for room temperature polythene.

 • Tensile strength at room temperature – 1,400 psi